You are invited to the largest week-long board gaming event in Europe.

 The Board Games Holiday gathers over 100 UK gamers along with other guests at Le Pas Opton, our four-star holiday park in Western France.
 Whether you’re new to the hobby or have been enjoying board games for years, you’ll love the wide range of over 300 games available, and the opportunity to play them with lots of friendly people.

-The guest speaker this week will be Chris Sinkinson, who as well as being an avid gamer, is an author, archaeologist and lecturer at Moorlands College in Dorset.
+Back by popular demand, the guest speaker this week will be Chris Sinkinson, who as well as being an avid gamer, is an author, archaeologist and lecturer at Moorlands College in Dorset.
 He will be giving talks and leading discussions throughout the week as part of the Christian programme (all of which is optional).

 Games and Tournaments